MooHoll/physalia-DNAm-EcoEvo/2_Tuesday/readme.md

 ```
 bismark_methylation_extractor --multicore 3 --comprehensive --bedGraph --report --cytosine_report \
 --genome_folder TAIR10_genome/ <your_deduplicated>.bam

+bismark2report ./
 ```

-* Examine your M-bias plots by downloading the `.png` files to your computer
+* Examine your HTML report by downloading the `.html` files to your computer
 * Do you think you should run `methylation_extraction` again using the `--ignore` options?

 Once you are happy with your final extracted files these can be used for differential DNA methylation analyses in R (Day 4).